 APA Learning Objective: 2.1

-1.36.
-Beckett, Daniella, and Jose are trying to estimate how many different cultures exist in the modern day.
-Beckett guesses a little over 100, Daniella estimates hundreds, while Jose speculates tens of thousands.
+36. Beckett, Daniella, Rudy, and Jose are trying to estimate how many different cultures exist in the modern day.
+Beckett guesses a little more than 100, Daniella estimates hundreds, Rudy guesses more than a million, and Jose speculates tens of thousands.
 Who is closest to the correct guess?

-a) None of them are correct.
+a) Rudy

 b) Jose